yennanliu/HQ_test/API-endpoint/Readme.md

 http://0.0.0.0:5000/hotelId=11&checkin_date=2012-11-21&checkout_date=2012-11-22
 ```

-then you will get as response
+then you will get this as response

  ![image](https://github.com/yennanliu/HQ_test/blob/master/API-endpoint/Screen%20Shot%202016-08-05%20at%2011.34.24%20AM.png)